kviktorman/mozillaq/docs/issues.md

 done function not triggered after first trigger.

 Somehow $post changes the "application/json" to "text/html; charset=UTF-8".
-It's weird, because the other post message is not doing it.
+It's weird, because the other post message are not doing it.

     var posting = $.post(url, storeMessage, null, "json");
     posting.done(function (data) {